toralf/torutils/README.md

 # torutils
 Few tools to derive the status of a Tor relay.
-The script info.py gives a one-time overview about all open ports.
-ANd ps.py shows the exit ports in a 1-second intervall.
+The script *info.py* gives an overview about all used ports whilst *ps.py* shows all used _exit_ ports with a 1-second refresh.

 ## typical call
     $> ./info.py
+		$> ./ps.py

 ## more info
 Have a look at https://www.zwiebeltoralf.de/torserver too.